Habet/datamotus.github.io/_posts/2019-10-30-Weighted-Least-Squares.md

 ![](/2019-10-30-Weighted-Least-Squares_files/figure-markdown/unnamed-chunk-9-2.png)

-It seems that the second WOLS model with the following weights
+It seems that the second WLS model with the following weights
 $w_i=\frac{1}{x_i^2}$, because the variability of residuals is the same for all predicted values.
 We can now be more confident in results and state that with every \$100 increase in the amount of money spent on